 we require attention to wellbeing not to pacify ourselves and numb ourselves from a much bigger issue.
 That is becoming aware of the larger realities and larger system in which we as a collective are operating and continue to sustain, too.
 Onfray, and others, call also for attention to a larger movement - starting with just awareness of the larger political, social and economic systems which are holding humanity hostage within this ‘Dead Time’.
 I hope to offer some thoughts for reflective practice, too.
 Some deeper thinking that will help you in the long-term.

 Reflective practice means learning from what is working and what is not working, and changing course in our future iterations.
-This applies to the approach we take for socio-political change, which I belive includes the tools for immediate wellbeing, and future thinking and collective wellbeing.
-In my research and writing, I include refusual, understanding a different take and approach towards “civil society activism,” and networking for ‘undesirable’ activism for some more to reflect on.
+This applies to the approach we take for socio-political change, which I believe includes the tools for immediate wellbeing, and future thinking and collective wellbeing.
+In my research and writing, I include refusual, understanding a different take and approach towards “civil society activism,” and networking for ‘undesirable’ activism, showcasing how various organizations and activists are achieving this, for some more to reflect on.
 In the meantime…

 The Three Mindfulness Tools below are to help you create and innovate more ‘Alive Time’ in your life and work: